 Do Brown Eggs Have More Nutrients Than White Eggs?

 Short answer: No, but they don't have any less.

 White eggs have just about as many nutrients as brown eggs.
 Both have around 70 calories per egg and about 6 grams of protein for each large egg, whether they are brown or white.
 All chicken eggs carry the same amount of B vitamins, despite their exterior difference.

 But Why Do Brown Eggs Cost More?

 This is not meant to shy you away from purchasing brown eggs.
-It is just smarter to cut through the marketing tactics understand what you are paying exactly what you for.
+It is just smarter to cut through the marketing tactics and understand exactly what you are paying for.
 So, if you prefer brown eggs, then go ahead and eat brown eggs.
-However, if you want to save money or have budget constraints, rest assure knowing that you are not short-changing the health of you or your family's diet by having to go with white eggs.
+However, if you want to save money or have budget constraints, rest assured knowing that you are not short-changing your health or your family's health by having to go with white eggs.